-Phenotypic sex was not, and generally cannot be, reliably determined by personnel at the LGR trap, as most adult anadromous fish typically do not exhibit sexually dimorphic characteristics at LGR.
+Phenotypic sex was not, and generally cannot be, reliably determined by personnel at the LGR trap, as most adult anadromous fish typically do not exhibit sexually dimorphic characteristics at the time when they ascend LGR.
 A sex-determination assay developed by Campbell et al. (2012) was used and included in the genotyping process.
 The accuracy of the sex-determination assays was evaluated in Steele et al. (2016).
 Further details can be found in Campbell et al. (2012).